 Opioids are medicines used to relieve pain and help you to stay active, spend time with family, sleep and work.
 They can help when other options do not work, or do not work well enough.
 They may decrease chronic pain by 30% to 50%.
 They may not help with some types of pain.
-They are also called narcotics.
+They can also be called narcotics.
 Examples are:

 Try other things like: